-The Dublin Comic Arts Festival is a quarterly series of small press comic book events celebrating its 4th year running with events in April, July, October and December.
+The Dublin Comic Arts Festival is a series of small press comic book events celebrating its 5th year running with events in 2023 in April, July, October and December.

 DCAF was founded by Matthew Melis & The Comics Lab of the Stray Lines comic collective.

 DCAF is organized by a committee of local comic creators and illustrators: